mathewgomas-alfred/mathewgomas.io/reference_manual/preferences/general_settings.rst

 In docker (default)
     Gives you the tool options in a docker.
 In toolbar
     Gives you the tool options in the toolbar, next to the brush settings.
-You can open it with :kbd:`\\`.
+You can open it with the :kbd:`\\` key.

 Brush Flow Mode
     In Krita 4.2 the behavior of flow in combination with opacity was changed.
 This allows you to turn it back to the 4.1 behavior.
 This will however be removed in future versions.

 Switch Control/Alt Selection Modifiers
-    This switches the function of the :kbd:`Ctrl` and :kbd:`Alt` buttons when modifying selections.
-Useful for those used to Gimp instead of Photoshop, or Lefties without a right-:kbd:`Alt` key on their keyboard.
+    This switches the function of the :kbd:`Ctrl` and :kbd:`Alt` keys when modifying selections.
+Useful for those used to Gimp instead of Photoshop, or Lefties without a :kbd:`Alt + right-click` shortcut on their keyboard.

 Enable Touchpainting
     This allows finger painting with capacitive screens.
 Some devices have both capacitive touch and a stylus, and then this can interfere.
 In that case, just toggle this.